 In the native title context it has been recognised that the continuing native title rights and interests of Aboriginal and Torres Strait Islander people can include a right to protect places and areas of importance and to safeguard the cultural knowledge associated with an area.

 Commonwealth cultural heritage laws

 There are also Commonwealth laws that deal with cultural heritage in a number of different contexts.
 These laws may be relevant in circumstances where cultural heritage is considered to be of national significance, or in situations of last resort where a State or Territory law does not provide adequate protection.
-Commonwealth laws also provide cultural heritage protection in the context of recognising the rights and interests of Aboriginal and Torres Strait Islander people more broadly, as can be seen in the Native Title Act and the Aboriginal Land Rights (Northern Territory) Act.
+Commonwealth laws also provide cultural heritage protection in the context of recognising the rights and interests of Aboriginal and Torres Strait Islander people more broadly, as can be seen in the NTA and the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth) (ALRA).